Kelly Carmichael Booz is serving on the Alexandria School Board in District B

 Kelly received her M.Ed. in Social Foundations of Education at the University of Virginia in Charlottesville, Virginia, and her B.A. in Psychology and a minor in Women's Studies at Carleton College in Northfield, Minnesota.
 Kelly graduated from the Political Leaders Program with the Sorensen Institute for Political Leadership at the University of Virginia in 2011.

-Kelly is married to Hendrick Booz, who is a product of public schools in Fairfax County and is teaching his 21st year as a high school English teacher in Fairfax County Public Schools.
+Kelly is married to Hendrick Booz, who is a product of public schools in Fairfax County and is teaching his 23rd year as a high school English teacher in Fairfax County Public Schools.
 Kelly and Hendrick have two kids in ACPS who attend Douglas MacArthur Elementary School.
-Madeline is finishing her 2nd grade year and William is finishing his kindergarten year.
+Madeline is starting her 3rd grade year and William is starting his 1st grade year.